andrewbankston/project-one/README.md

 ##### Timeframe: 2015-2021

 ##### Sample Questions/Types of Graphs
-* Cost of damage and type of injury
+* What ipacts crash type the most?
 	* Crash type vs lighting
 	* Bar graph for first crash type
 	* Frequency of crashes at specific time of day

+* What type of injuries are caused by what types of crashes?
+	* Cost of damage and type of injury
 	* Speed vs fatality count

-* Scatterplot outliers for lane count
+	* Direction (NSEW) facing wrecks, more common than others

+* What types of wrecks occur based off location?
 	* Road condition vs type of road vs weather

-* Hit and run vs location (lat nad lng)
+	* Hit and run vs location (lat nad lng), over time
 	* Time between when crash occurred and when police showed up. (compared to police stations near by)

-* Direction (NSEW) facing wrecks, more common than others
+* Scatterplot outliers for lane count

 ----
 ## Loose Timeline